How can I use the U2F method for Two-Factor Authentication?

 On the next page, enter a name for your U2F key and click Register:

-If something goes wrong or you do not insert the key within 30 seconds, you will receive an error message.
+If something goes wrong or you do not provide the key within 30 seconds, you will receive an error message.
 If this happens, try the process again:

 Once the device is successfully registered, the corresponding pop-up window will appear:

-The next time you log into your Namecheap account, you’ll be prompted to insert your U2F security key.
+The next time you log into your Namecheap account, you’ll be prompted to provide your security key.

 U2F Management